PragnyaKalvakol/GDP-I-GROUP-4/README.md

 Dart is a client-optimized language for fast apps on any platform.

+##### Dart Advantages
+-  Easy to learn
+-  Availability of documentation
+-  High performance
+-  Dart is very stable and it can be used to build production quality real-time applications.

 ##### Firebase

 Firebase is a set of hosting services for any type of application.
 It offers NoSQL and real-time hosting of databases, content, social authentication, and notifications, or services, such as a real-time communication server.